-The firm may from time to time, and depending on the circumstance, use third-party service providers to assist in preparing your return, but these preparers will not make substantive decisions concerning your return.
-We may share your tax return information with these service providers, but remain committed to maintaining the confidentiality and security of your information.
-Accordingly, we maintain internal policies, procedures, and safeguards with all service providers to maintain the confidentiality of your information, and we will take reasonable precautions to determine that they have appropriate procedures in place to prevent the unauthorized release of your confidential information to others.
-The firm will remain responsible for the work provided by any such third-party service providers.
+We may from time to time, and depending on the circumstances and nature of the services we are providing, share your confidential information with third-party service providers, some of whom may be cloud-based or offshore, but we remain committed to maintaining the confidentiality and security of your information.
+Accordingly, we maintain internal policies, procedures and safeguards to protect the confidentiality of your personal information.
+In addition, we will secure confidentiality agreements with all service providers to maintain the confidentiality of your information and will take reasonable precautions to determine that they have appropriate procedures in place to prevent the unauthorized release of your confidential information to others.
+In the event that we are unable to secure an appropriate confidentiality agreement, you will be asked to provide your consent prior to the sharing of your confidential information to such third parties secure from unauthorized access, no completely secure system for electronic data transfer has yet been devised.
+As such, by your signature below, you understand that the firm makes no warranty, expressed or implied, on the security of electronic data transfers.